amelialaundy/amelialaundy.github.io/week_2/8_gps1_1/readme.md

 #### Summary
   Welcome to your first Guided Pairing Session (GPS!)
-  We are excited to have you in Phase 0 and to work with you to get you prepared for an exciting time at DBC.
+  We are excited to have you in Phase 0 and to work with you to get you prepared for an exciting time at EDA.

   This GPS is designed to help you examine pair programming and the roles of driver and navigator.